Doug Kershaw: Early life

-"Doug and Rusty"
+Doug and Rusty

 Doug grew up surrounded by Cajun fiddle and accordion music.
 After teaching his brother, Rusty, to play guitar, he formed a band, the Continental Playboys, with Rusty and older brother Nelson "Peewee" Kershaw in 1948.
-With the departure of Peewee from the group, in the early 1950s, Rusty & Doug continued to perform as a duo.
-In 1955, when Kershaw was nineteen, he and Rusty performed on the Louisiana Hayride KWKH radio broadcast in Shreveport, Louisiana.
+With the departure of Peewee from the group, in the early 1950s, Rusty and Doug continued to perform as a duo.
+In 1955, when Kershaw was 19, Rusty and he performed on the Louisiana Hayride KWKH radio broadcast in Shreveport.
 The two also performed at the WWVA Jamboree (later renamed Jamboree U.S.A.), in Wheeling, West Virginia.

 Although the brothers initially sang in French, J. D. "Jay" Miller, owner of the Feature Records label, persuaded them to incorporate songs in English into their repertoire.
-In 1955, Doug and Rusty recorded their first single, "So Lovely, Baby."
+In 1955, Doug and Rusty recorded their first single, "So Lovely, Baby".
 Released on the Hickory label, the tune went to number 14 on the country music charts.
 Later that same year, Doug and Rusty were invited to become members of the Louisiana Hayride cast.
-The Kershaws appeared at the Grand Ole Opry in Nashville, Tennessee and became regular members of the Opry cast the following year.
+The Kershaws appeared on the Grand Ole Opry in Nashville, Tennessee, and became regular members of the Opry cast the following year.

-Despite the demands of his music career, Doug enrolled in McNeese State University, in Lake Charles, Louisiana, where he earned an undergraduate degree in Mathematics.
+Despite the demands of his music career, Doug enrolled in McNeese State University, in Lake Charles, Louisiana, where he earned an undergraduate degree in mathematics.
 At the peak of their early career, in 1958, Doug and Rusty both enlisted in the United States Army.
 They devoted their attention to the military until their discharge three years later.